Davonne007-TX/Davonne007-TX/README.md

 ## Hello World 🌎

-Its me, Davonne here..!
+Its me, Davonne!
 Night owl developer making my way to land my first role in tech.

 🚀 Projects
 - My GitHub is a collection of the work I’ve done on my journey, from being self taught, to a Coding Bootcamp, to today owning my craft.
 From serious projects, to projects for fun, I enjoy coding and plan to keep growing as a Developer.